BND Hamburger Icon

 TipTip

-If you’re hoping for a less disastrous marketing campaign, some of the best tips for creating a great marketing plan are to create an executive summary, identify your target market, and identify competitors that target your customers.
+Hoping for a less disastrous marketing campaign?
+Some of the best tips for creating a great marketing plan include crafting an executive summary, identifying your target market and pinpointing competitors that target your customers.

 Vodafone

-Vodafone, a business phone system provider, has tried and failed to jump on the guerilla marketing bandwagon on two separate occasions.
+Vodafone, a business phone system provider, has tried and failed to join the guerilla marketing bandwagon on two separate occasions.

 In 2002, New Zealand played its rival Australia for the Bledisloe Cup, an annual rugby competition held since the 1930s.
-Someone in the Vodafone New Zealand marketing department, without approval or buy-in from the CEO, hired streakers to storm the field.
-Not only was it an embarrassing, uninspired stunt, but the streak also happened at a pivotal point in the match that ended up negatively affecting a penalty kick.
+Without approval or buy-in from the CEO, someone in the Vodafone New Zealand marketing department hired streakers to storm the field.
+Not only was it an embarrassing, uninspired stunt, but the streak also happened at a pivotal point in the match that negatively affected a penalty kick.

-New Zealand lost the cup, and Vodafone NZ took most of the flak for the incident – paying a $100,000 fine and taking out full-page ads in papers across the country to apologize for the stunt.
+New Zealand lost the cup, and Vodafone NZ took most of the flak for the incident — paying a $100,000 fine and placing full-page ads in papers across the country to apologize for the stunt.

 Not to be outdone, Vodafone Romania hired professional pickpockets to slip flyers into people’s pockets and purses that read “It’s that easy to get into your pocket” to advertise phone insurance in 2009.
 As you might expect, this stunt did not go over well, with many consumers feeling violated.